In Red

 What sea mammal was incorrectly reported to go through fashion trends?
 Bonus point: What was the latest “trend” to date?

-Her music volume decreased.
+“Orca.
+Wearing dead salmon as hats.”
 Her breaths came out in uneven guttural bursts.

 No wonder that kid was scared of you.